-Suppose that we want to multiply an n-bit integer A and an m-bit integer B $(m \leq n)$ .
+Suppose that we want to multiply an n-bit integer A and an m-bit integer B ($m \le n$).

-- This is also nown as the "school" method" for multiplying integers. - Note that the intermediate num-! bers that are generated can have at most $m + n \le 2n$ bits.
+- This is also nown as the "school method" for multiplying integers. - Note that the intermediate numbers that are generated can have at most $m + n \le 2n$ bits.